mikeshuh/OFS/README.md

    ```bash
    git clone git@github.com:mikeshuh/OFS.git
    ```
-   or alternatively, just copy the docker-compose.yml file into a folder on your file system
+   Or alternatively, just copy the docker-compose.yml file into a folder on your file system.

 2. **Set up environment variables**
    - Create `.env` file in root directory (where the docker-compose.yml file is)
    - Contact for credentials (see below)

-3. **Build and start containers**
+3. **Start containers**
    ```bash
    docker compose up -d
    ```